 Session cookies are temporary cookies that store information about your current session and disappear when you close your browser.

 They are the least likely to raise privacy concerns and fall into the “strictly necessary” category.

 This is why when you log off from your bank’s website, they recommend you to close the current browser window to remove any session cookies.

 Permanent cookies are placed on the hard drive of your device and not deleted when you close the current browser.
 They are also called “persistent cookies,” as well as “stored cookies.”

-They are the type of cookies that raise much of the privacy concern over cookies.
+They are the type of cookies that raise many privacy concerns over cookies.

-Browser independent cookies act like permanent cookies, altering by that they are not stored on your browser.
+Browser independent cookies act like permanent cookies, only different in that they are not stored on your browser.

 Instead, they are stored in separate program files, which makes them trickier to delete unless a user installs a separate cookie remover.